Read CSV file in Node.js and Typescript

 });

-and parse the value to a number; otherwise, we return the value without any change.
+We check if the column's name is "geoNameId" and parse the value to a number; otherwise, we return the value without any change.

-which excludes the CSV Header from the data to parse.
+We added a new option called "fromLine" which excludes the CSV Header from the data to parse.
 Run the code and see the result:

-The number is now parsed as expected:
+The values that are numbers are now parsed as expected:

 Retrieve specific lines in the CSV data

 Let's say we want to retrieve the cities from France only.
 How could we do that?
-Csv-parse provides another option called on_record

-that allows us to filter data at the line level to exclude a whole line by using this.
-The parse function now looks like this:
+Csv-parse provides another option called "on_record" that allows us to filter data at the line level to exclude a whole line by using this.

 parse(fileContent, {